-- 4. Protected or Conserved areas: If a site is covered partially or wholly by a protected area or OECM it should be noted here.
-Coverage in 10% intervals is required but if you have an exact calculation this can be also entered.
-Selecting one of the percentage intervals opens a box which allows a proposer to enter the name(s) of the protected area(s) covering the KBA. - 5.
-Habitats and Land use: Habitats description here a brief description of the main habitats found at the site should be entered with approximate proportions of coverage of the site by each habitat.
-For example; The Itombwe Reserve KBA is dominated by montane forest (~75%) together with areas of bamboo (Sinarundinaria ~10%) and montane grassland (~15%).
+Habitats description - here a brief description of the main habitats found at the site should be entered.
+For example; The Itombwe Reserve KBA is dominated by montane forest together with areas of bamboo (Sinarundinaria) and montane grassland.

 Land Use should have a brief summary of the main land use that occurs at the site and the land owners.
 For example; The Atewa Range Forest Reserve KBA is primarily a forest reserve managed by the Ghana Forestry Department.
-A few small-scale farms have been admitted within the Atewa Range Forest Reserve boundary. - 6.
-Pressures: In this section a summary description of the main threats to the site should be provided.
-Detailed threats are also listed on the Threats and Actions page so this should be a short description that can be used on the KBA fact sheet or elsewhere.
+A few small-scale farms have been admitted within the Atewa Range Forest Reserve boundary.

+Pressures - Threats description: In this section a summary description of the main threats to the site should be provided.
+Detailed threats are also required in the Threats and Actions page so this should be a short description that can be used on the KBA fact sheet or elsewhere.
 For example; The Queen Elizabeth National Park KBA is threatened by various types of resources extraction: Cobalt mining outside the park in the north has led to heavy metal pollution affecting the vegetation; mining for lime is ongoing in the north east of the park in a 1 km2 concession; although some extraction is licenced, local communities also enter the park illegally to extract firewood and grass for thatch and fell trees for timber.
 Hunting of wildlife also takes place, mostly for local consumption but some for trade and for trophies (eg. Ivory and lion parts).
 Large carnivores are threatened by poisoning in retaliation for attacking livestock which are brought into the park illegally.
-A hydroelectric dam in the north-east has also affected the only population of the cycad, Encephalartos whitelockii, that is one of the KBA triggers for the site. - 7.
-Additional details: This section is available for any additional notes that may help explain to the KBA RFP and any reviewer some of the text that is provided on this page.
-A field to put in the citations for any references mentioned in the text is also provided here.
+A hydroelectric dam in the north-east has also affected the only population of the cycad, Encephalartos whitelockii, that is one of the KBA triggers for the site.

+Additional details: This section is available for any additional notes that may help explain to the RFP and any reviewer some of the text that is provided on this page.

+References: A field to put in the citations for any references mentioned in the text.